the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 The bottom part makes sure to store the updated result by `searchKey` in the results map.
 The value is an object with a hits and page property.
 The `searchKey` is the search term.
-You already learned the `[searchKey]` syntax.
+You already learned the `[searchKey]: ...` syntax.
 It is an ES6 computed property name.
 It helps you to allocate values dynamically in an object.

-The upper part needs to object spread all other results by `searchKey` in the state.
-Otherwise you would lose all results you stored before.
+The upper part needs to spread all other results by `searchKey` in the state by using the object spread operator.
+Otherwise you would lose all results that you have stored before.

 Now you store all results by search term.
 That's the first step to enable your cache.
-In the next step you can retrieve the result depending on the search term from your map of results.
+In the next step, you can retrieve the result depending on the non fluctuant `searchKey` from your map of results.
+That's why you had to introduce the `searchKey` in the first place as non fluctuant variable.
+Otherwise the retrieval would be broken when you would use the fluctuant `searchTerm` to retrieve the current result, because this value might change when you would use the Search component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~